 Oh, dear.
 My heart sank and my pulse surged.
 It was one of those cringe-worthy moments that tears the bandage off all of your insecurities as an editor.
 My fault.
 So dumb.
 So mortifying.
 So … selfish.

-For it was absolutely nothing like Mr. Kensky was going through, the horror that his family and his newlywed daughter and son-in-law were enduring.
+For it was absolutely nothing like what Mr. Kensky was going through, the horror that his family and his newlywed daughter and son-in-law were enduring.
 Jessica was still in the hospital, and would eventually lose both legs on a journey filled with about as much courage and pain as a person can muster and endure.

 Our exchange that afternoon was unforgettable, a suffering father calmly offering reassurances to a stranger that “these things happen.”
 He even giggled about the silly error as I quickly got over myself, and he promised not to share the item with Jessica until we could get the online version corrected.
 It was so human.
 You can see where Jessica Kensky gets it from.
 And you can read in this issue (“All for One”) about the friendships that have gotten her over and around the numerous hurdles on her road to something like recovery.